medmunds/aws-cfn-ses-domain/README.md

       RecordSets: !GetAtt MySESDomain.Route53RecordSets
 ```

-(Note that cfn-lint will erroneously report "E3002 Property is an object instead of List"
-on the RecordSets line.
-This warning can safely be ignored.)

 If you update a `Custom::SES_Domain` resource, the `Route53RecordSets` attribute
 will change accordingly, and CloudFormation will figure out the precise updates
 needed to the Route 53 records.